robertoiaconi/ModifiedLE/README.md

 Once the virtual environment is running, use `pip install -r requirements.txt`

+Install MESA, gfort2py and pyMesa, in this order, by follwing the instructions written in the respective websites

 ## Usage

 Copy your MESA profile into a new directory within ModifiedLE_MESAEoS/profiles/ (for example, I have a MESA profile called test_profile.data, hence I copy it into ModifiedLE_MESAEoS/profiles/test_profile/)